A biological control agent for Heterobasidion annosum (formerly known as Fomes annosus)

 PG Suspension is manufactured in Forest Research’s Centre for Forestry and Climate Change at Alice Holt Lodge in Surrey.
 On average three batches are produced each year to supply Santon Downham Forest District in East Anglia.

 The product is a suspension concentrate composed of live spores (oidia) and mycelium of P. gigantea.
-The formulation contains:
+The formulation contains a mix of spores, water, sugars and colour additives.

 The PG Suspension mixture is pumped into sterile plastic tubing and sealed at intervals to produce small sachets which contain 7-10ml of product.
 If kept refrigerated the product will retain its viability for six months as the low water activity (aw) of the formulation ensures that the growth of most bacteria and yeasts is prevented.